nktoan/risk-distribution-matching/DomainBed/README.md

 # Welcome to DomainBed

-DomainBed is a PyTorch suite containing benchmark datasets and algorithms for domain generalization, as introduced in [In Search of Lost Domain Generalization](https://arxiv.org/abs/2007.01434).
+DomainBed is a PyTorch suite containing benchmark datasets and algorithms for domain generalisation, as introduced in [In Search of Lost Domain Generalization](https://arxiv.org/abs/2007.01434).

 ## Current results